ur-whitelab/md-agent/mdagent/agent_cheat_sheet.md

 - output:
     - a new task
 - Lives after action keeps failing to create successful code
-- RefiningCurriculumAgent._run
+- RefiningCurriculumAgent.run

-## Outside 'Iteration' tool (for exploring, storing skill library)
+## Outside 'Iteration' tool (for exploring, storing skill library with no new tools)

 ### Skill Agent (for creating a new SKILL)
 - creates tool_name and description for a 'new' user input and a collection of tools, store it as a skill (and wrap it into Langchain tool)